Note: Read this guide front to back without skipping. The narrative covers the events of one play session and contains critical information.

 Bradley gave my leg a sniff, recognized the scent of a good meal, bared his fangs, and lunged.

-In an instant, Bradley the monster was back.
+In an instant, Bradley the monster returned.
 His fangs sank into my calf like a dozen steak knives.
 I remember making a noise, not a scream, something more primal.
 I twisted and kicked.
 My heel connected with Bradley’s eye, but he didn’t let go.

 Bo Perkins snapped his body like he was throwing a punch with his missing arm.
-There was a blue shimmer, and Bradley flew backwards, slamming into the wall beneath the window.
-Undeterred, he opened his jaws and prepared to lunge again.
+A blue shimmer slammed Bradley against the wall beneath the window.
+Undeterred, Bradley bared his jaws and prepared to lunge again.

-Five leaped onto his back, and they both disappeared.
-A lone wrist watch clattered to the ground, the only sign they’d ever been there.
+Five leaped onto the beast's back, and they both vanished.
+A lone watch clattered to the ground, the only sign they’d ever been there.

 “What the hell!?” cried a passenger in the row behind us.
-He was standing, looking over the seat at me with a look of utter shock.
+He was standing up, gawking at us with a look of utter shock.

-Bo scrambled over, threw the blanket over my injured leg, and started tying a tourniquet, his single hand working in tandem with an invisible one.
+Bo scrambled over, threw the airline blanket over my injured leg, and tied a tourniquet around my thigh.
+His single hand worked in tandem with an invisible one.

 I struggled to my feet.
-More passengers were craning their necks and covering their mouths in shock.
+More passengers craned their necks and covered their mouths in shock.
 I shot Bo a frantic glance.

 “I’ll deal with it.
 You go!”